Join Us & Get Wine 101 Course 75% Off

 Wine and the Good Life

 Being a product of nature and culture, wine is a bio-psycho-social affair that calls for an ecological perspective.
-Of course, reaping the health benefits of wine means balancing the health risks of alcohol.
+Of course, reaping the health benefits of wine means balancing its health risks.

 Wine is best approached in the Mediterranean style – as part of a healthy diet and lifestyle.
 Doing so can improve our chances of living long and well.
 This means, among other things, that we can live to explore the myriad wines of the world.